Leader & Mental Health Ally

 I've updated my website to reflect this new direction my life has taken.
 I've kept all of the old blog posts, but most of the writing I do from now on will be around the subjects of mental health and well-being.
 I'll still be writing about experiences in my career, but this will most likely be more through a lens of work-life balance or the topic of burnout.

-My current role is as a Tech Community Lead at Potato where my focus is unlocking the potential of the engineers we have and taking steps to inspire the next generation.
-I make sure that I share my knowledge and experience, helping the team to grow not just technically, but mentally and emotionally as individuals.
+My most recent role as a Tech Community Lead at Potato focused on unlocking the potential of the engineers there and taking steps to inspire the next generation.
+I made sure that I shared my knowledge and experience, helping the team to grow not just technically, but mentally and emotionally as individuals.
 Showing that it's good to be vulnerable, it's normal to feel anxious about things like public speaking, and building the psychological safety for a team to try things out, ask questions and be unafraid to get something wrong, because it's all part of learning.

-Alongside my role, I have trained to be a part of the company's Mental Health Ally scheme.
+Alongside my role, I trained to be a part of the company's Mental Health Ally scheme.
 I see it as an incredibly important topic, and while the world is in a far better place than it used to be around the topic, I think we have a long way yet to come.
 I want to be actively involved in that growth and help to educate people, support those who need someone to talk to, and help break down the remaining stigma around mental health.
-It's something I'm pursuing both in and outside of work.
+It's something I'm pursuing both in all aspects of my life.

 My Career As An Engineer

 I graduated from Loughborough University with a 2:1 in Computer Science - which included a year-long professional placement as a User Experience Developer with the web agency Snow Valley.

 At the end of my placement I was offered a permanent position with the company (which had since been bought by MICROS).They also offered to sponsor me throughout my final year of university, and offered several months of contracting work to fit in around my studies.